-Meet the team that is united to fight hunger!
+Meet the team that is facing hunger together!
 Our diverse and gifted staff work diligently to ensure food gets in the hands of those who need it most.
 Want to join our team?
 Click here to see openings.

 Rhonda Sanders — Chief Executive Officer